hetu-script/hetu-script/docs/docs/docs/en-US/syntax/control_flow/readme.md

 When is the substitue for 'switch' in older programming languages, we change its name to indicate more complex usages.

 'when' statement's condition is optional.
-If not provided, the interpreter will check the cases and jump to the first branch if the expression evaled as true.
-In this case, the when statement is more like a if else statement except with a little more efficiency because it won't go through every branch.
+If not provided, the interpreter will check the cases and jump to the first branch if the expression evaled as true, just like a if else statement.

+However for when statement's cases, interpreter won't [inexplicitly convert non-boolean values](../strict_mode/readme.md#truth-value).

 'when' statement's case could be non-const expression or variables;